 • Conformation: refers to the physical structure of a horse, encompassing its body shape, size, and proportions, and can influence a horse's gait by affecting its balance, stride length, and power.

-• Neurobiology: the horse's nervous system and brain can also play a role in its gait, as certain neurological conditions or injuries can affect coordination and movement.
+• Neurobiology: The horse's nervous system and brain can also influence its gait, as neurological conditions or injuries can affect coordination and movement.

 • Environmental factors: the terrain, footing, and other environmental conditions can impact a horse's gait, as they may need to adjust their stride or pace to navigate different surfaces or obstacles.

-Neurobiology directly impacts a horse's movement, as the nervous system is responsible for regulating the muscles and synchronizing the motions of the limbs.
+Neurobiology directly affects a horse's movement, as the nervous system regulates muscles and synchronizes limb motion.

 Environmental factors, like terrain, footing, and weather, can also influence a horse's gait, as a horse may move differently on a sandy beach than on a grassy field.